unipartdigital/udes-open/addons/udes_api/README.md

 ```
 URI: /api/stock-location
 HTTP Method: GET
-Params:
-@param load_quants - (optional, default = false) Load the quants associated with a location.
-@param location_id - (optional) the location's id
-@param location_name - (optional) this is a string that entirely matches the name
-@param location_barcode - (optional) this is a string that entirely matches the barcode
-@param check_blocked - (optional, default = false) When enabled, checks if the location is blocked, in which case an error will be raise.
-@return stock.location (as described above, containing the quants in the format also listed above).
 ```
+Search for a location by id, name or barcode and returns a location object that match the given criteria.

+* @param load_quants - (optional, default = false) Load the quants associated with a location.
+* @param location_id - (optional) the location's id
+* @param location_name - (optional) this is a string that entirely matches the name
+* @param location_barcode - (optional) this is a string that entirely matches the barcode
+* @param check_blocked - (optional, default = false) When enabled, checks if the location is blocked, in which case an error will be raise.
+* @return: {stock.location} (as described above, containing the quants in the format also listed above) or empty dict.

 ## Packages